rishabhpurohit/C-Cplusplus-Data-Structures-Pract./cmake and make.md

 Here, the * operator is a wildcard, so any matching file is selected.
 If you compile and run these files together, the executable should print:

     The total is: 14

+# Compiling One File of Many, Step 2

+But what if you make changes to your code and you need to re-compile?
+In that case, you can compile only the file that you changed, and you can use the existing object files from the unchanged source files for linking.

+Try changing the code in /multiple_files_example/main.cpp to have different numbers in the vector and save the file with CTRL-s.

+When you have done that, re-compile just main.cpp by running:

+root@abc123defg:/home/workspace/multiple_files_example# g++ -c main.cpp
+root@abc123defg:/home/workspace/multiple_files_example# g++ *.o
+root@abc123defg:/home/workspace/multiple_files_example# ./a.out

+Compiling just the file you have changed saves time if there are many files and compilation takes a long time.
+However, the process above is tedious when using many files, especially if you don't remember which ones you have modified.

+For larger projects, it is helpful to use a build system which can compile exactly the right files for you and take care of linking.